WalaaHassanAbdelraouf/Olympics_data_analysis/README.md

 ## Data

-The dataset used in this project contains information about athletes, the events they participated in, and the medals they won in the Olympic Games.
+The dataset used in this project is sourced from [Kaggle](#https://Kaggle) and it contains information about athletes, the events they participated in, and the medals they won in the Olympic Games.
 The data includes the following columns:
 - `Name`: The name of the athlete.
 - `Sex`: The gender of the athlete.
 - `Age`: The age of the athlete.